COM498/Fall2019/README.md

 Navigate into the repository folder and execute chmod o+x setup.sh as sudo.
 Run the setup.sh file.
 This will install the Docker engine, docker-compose, and build our containers before running them.

-The MSSql Container, NodeJS Container, and Web Server Container should now be running in detached mode.
+The MSSql Container, NodeJS Container, Web Server Container, and Redis Server Container should now be running in detached mode.
 You should be able to see this by running `docker ps`.

 To stop the containers, run `docker-compose stop` and to restart, use `docker-compose start`.